 The length of time passed between the incident and expert SFOs recall was substantial in some cases, and therefore could present a methodological issue, however the recall of unverified retrospective events must be considered as a possible limitation of both CTAs.
-It is recommended that CTA based accounts are ‘anchored’ to objective records whenever possible in order to verify the accuracy of the events recalled (Calderwood, Crandall, & Klein, 1987).
 Previous studies have used the CDM technique to interview participants regarding the decisions made during an observed event (Brezovic, Klein, & Thordsen, 1990).
 Therefore, to combat the possibility of memory fragility in the recall of unverified retrospective armed confrontations, a follow up study is proposed to examine the decisional processes occurring during the completion of a recorded firearms training exercise.

 It should be noted that analysis is based on only 23 participants, all recruited from a firearms department within the same British Police force.
 Although it is acknowledged that generalisability is a shortcoming, AFOs are a very specific group of decision makers and as such, generalisation to a larger population is not a major consideration, as findings are to be specifically applied to this particular group of decision makers (McAndrew & Gore, 2013; Roth et al., 2010).
 More relevantly, it is possible that these results represent force-specific novice AFO and expert SFO tactical decision making and a larger sample generated across UK wide forces could help decipher the generalisation of these findings to UK AFO tactical decision making more accurately (Smick et al., 2012).
-However, given the limited time available and difficulties in gaining access to such a specialised group of officers, this was not possible.
+Nonetheless, given the limited time available and difficulties in gaining access to such a specialised group of officers, this was not possible.
 Future research may seek to clarify these issues through replication with officers across different forces to examine relationships and whether they exist in different policing areas.

 Conclusion